Breast Biopsies and aspirations

 What is a breast biopsy?

-A breast biopsy is a procedure in which a physician uses a needle to collect samples from a breast lump.
-The samples are sent to a lab and examined under a microscope to determine if the lump is cancerous or not.
-Sixty to 80 percent of biopsies prove the breast abnormality to be benign (non-cancerous).
+A breast biopsy is a procedure in which a physician uses a needle to collect samples.
+The samples are sent to a lab and examined under a microscope to determine if they are cancerous or not.
+Sixty to 80% of biopsies prove the breast abnormality to be benign (non-cancerous).

+Breast biopsies do not remove the entire abnormality.
 Biopsies help your doctor determine if you require further treatment for breast cancer and can help your care team detect cancer in its earlier, more treatable stages.
+If your biopsy shows cancer, your doctor will talk to you about treatment options.

 Our board-certified interventional radiology team performs this minimally invasive procedure.